iocage/iocage_legacy/doc/source/real-world.rst

 This is a tested real world set up with VNET jails running IPFW and the host running both PF and IPFW.
 IPFW was set to allow all traffic to simplify this example.

 After making the following changes make sure the host can restart cleanly.

-**For IPFW to work inside a jail set the securelevel property to "2":**

-``iocage set securelevel=2 UUID | TAG``

 **The host**